ppy/osu-wiki/wiki/Glossary/en.md

 ## Trivia

-- As of 2021-05-31, the Glossary has been split into seperate articles to allow further expandibility of the osu! wiki.
+- As of 2021-05-31, the Glossary has been split into separate articles to allow further expandability of the osu! wiki.
 All articles for corresponding terms are now available on the [sitemap](/wiki/Sitemap).